HL7/FHIR-us-pq-cmc-fda/input/pagecontent/change_notes.md

 url: http://hl7.org/fhir/us/pq-cmc-fda/STU1
 Based on FHIR version : 5.0.0
 Changes:
-The first official published version of this IG publishedas FHIR STU1.
+The first official published version of this IG published as FHIR STU1.